dark-side/sports-hub/products/sport_news_portal/web_application_features/global_site_search/user_stories/site_search/README.md

 Then I don’t see the suggestions list

-When I don’t select any item from the suggestions list And enter a search word and click enter,
+When I don’t select any item from the suggestions list And enter a search word and click enter
 Then I am taken to a search results page

 When I view the search results page on the site